kubernetes/kubernetes/docs/proposals/kubectl-apply-purge-from-namespace.md

 # Alternatives Considered

-A new Kubernetes API-level concept "Versioned ApplySets" could record all the `kubectl apply` commands that were ever executed against a cluster.
+A new Kubernetes API-level concept `VersionedApplySet` could record all the `kubectl apply` commands that were ever executed against a cluster.
 This would allow deletions to be automatically detected and applied between invocations of `kubectl apply` without the onus of having to put resources into namespaces.

+Also, a more general concept of `NamedList` could be considered, and may of some use in other areas, however that's quite close to the idea of namespaces, excpet that it wouldn't have any isolation properties.

 This adds complexity, since a new Kubernetes API object type would need to be invented.

-It's not obvious how to make this concept work correctly in the case where one user runs `kubectl apply X` and later `kubectl apply X'` and a different user runs `kubectl apply Y` where `X'` is intended as an update to `X`